-Aside from the fact The World Health Organisation has called "Stress the health epidemic of the 21st century", mental health is something we all possess and can ignore until we experience a negative shift that might present itself in the form of depression or anxiety.
+Aside from the fact The World Health Organisation has called "Stress the health epidemic of the 21st century", mental health is something we all possess.
 Relatable Miss Renton encourages you to become proactive instead of reactive.
-In other words, don't wait for a a terrible period in your life to make your mental health a priority.
-Life WILL throw some shit your way, there's no two ways about it.
-So why not be prepared and give yourself the best chance possible to deal?
+In other words, don't wait for a terrible period in your life to make your mental health a priority.
+Life WILL throw some sh*t your way, there's no two ways about it.
+So why not be prepared and give yourself the best chance possible to deal with it?
 By building mental resilience, you benefit every area of your life right from your own outlook to the energy you bring to your relationships and career.
 It really is win win!

 "Never trust an unbroken person."

 David Vobora - Head Trainer & Soul Feeder - Adaptive Training Solutions